paypal/paypal-android/docs/PayPalWebPayments/README.md

-# Accepting PayPal Web Checkout Payments
+# Accepting PayPal Web Payments

-The PayPal Web Checkout module in the PayPal SDK enables PayPal payments in your browser launched from your app.
+The PayPal Web Payments module in the PayPal SDK enables PayPal payments in your browser launched from your app.

 Follow these steps to add PayPal Web Checkout payments: